ghas-bootcamp/ghas-bootcamp/exercises/dependabot.md

 #### Enabling Dependabot alerts
 Dependabot can be enabled in the settings of an organization or a repository.

 1. Go to the repository settings and enable Dependabot alerts in the *Security & analysis* section.
+You will be prompted to enable the Dependency Graph if it's not enabled already.

 #### Reviewing the dependency graph
 Dependabot uses the dependency graph to determine which dependencies are used by your project.